Aikiro42/Project-45/docs/branch-changelogs/change.rarity-colors.md

 # Changes
-- Added rarity colors to tooltips.
+- Added rarity colors to gun and mod tooltips.